 Suggested Tillandsia Ionantha Uses

-Outside of the humid Southwest, grow the plant indoors as a decorative addition to any room or plant arrangement.
+Outside of the humid Southwest, grow the plant indoors as a decorative house plant addition to any room or plant arrangement.

 Attach ionantha to a piece of wood or another plant.

 Glass globes are another option.
 Tillandsia ionantha grows well in globes, which are suitable for use in any room, even without bright sunlight.